-For some trials, vaccines containing the same vaccine strains as Purevax RC, but not systematically all together, were used.
+For some trials, vaccines containing the same vaccine strains as Purevax RCPCh, but not systematically all together, were used.
 These vaccines are called: FeliniffaTM (P component), Eurifel FeLV (FeLV component) and Eurifel RCChPFeLV (HCChP and FeLV components).
 Vaccines containing equivalent components, but from vaccine strains different than those present in the Purevax RCPCh FeLVvaccine have been used in some trials in order to allow comparisons with the Purevax RCPCh FeLV vaccine: Competitor Product A (FeLV component) and Competitor Product B (HCChP components).

-Purevax RC is an associated vaccine containing live and inactivated components: a modified live feline herpesvirus (F2 strain) and a combination of two inactivated purified caliciviruses (FCV431 and FCVG1 strains).
+Purevax RCPCh is an associated vaccine containing live and inactivated components: a modified live feline herpesvirus (F2 strain), a combination of two inactivated purified caliciviruses (FCV431 and FCVG1 strains), a modified live Chlamydophila felis (strain 905) and a modified live infectious panleucopenia virus (strain PLI IV).
 The vaccine does not contain any adjuvant.